 I see a lot of confusion about what, exactly, an editor does.
 That’s because editor is often a catch-all word used to describe anyone who helps the author get a manuscript ready for publication.
-So here is a very simplified way of looking at the different editorial roles you may encounter.
+So here is a very simplified way of looking at different editorial roles.
 Keep in mind, every publishing house and every editor defines each role slightly differently, and there’s a lot of overlap between the levels.
 If you were to hire an editor for each level, start at the top (developmental editor) and work your way down–proofreading an early draft that will be largely rewritten is a waste of time and money.

 Developmental Editor